Harassment Avoidance Training

 - The webinar incorporates both State and Federal guidelines/law.

-**All sessions are being offered for FREE through September 30, 2021.
-Take advantage of this special, limited-time offer and sign up today!
+**All sessions are being offered for FREE.
+Take advantage of this special offer and sign up today!
 To register, simply click on the date(s) below that fits your schedule:

 Please Note: Each individual registration via this form requires a unique email address.
 If you need to register multiple individuals using a common email or need to register a large group, please send a list with FIRST NAME, LAST NAME, EMAIL, LANGUAGE, SESSION DATE to firstname.lastname@example.org and your registration will be acknowledged in a reply email with instructions for joining the webinar.